Codecademy/docs/content/javascript/concepts/arrow-functions/arrow-functions.md

 Arrow functions can be defined with zero or more arguments.
 They can also be defined on one or more lines.

-There are several variations of arrow functions:
+There are several variations of arrow functions :
 - Arrow functions with a single parameter do not require `()` around the parameter list.
 - Arrow functions with a single expression (no curly brackets `{ }`) can use the concise function body which returns the result of the expression without the `return` keyword.

 ## Limitations

-Arrow functions functions are limited and can't be used in all situations:
+Arrow functions functions are limited and can't be used in all situations :
 > - They do not have their own bindings to [`this`](https://www.codecademy.com/resources/docs/javascript/this) or `super`, and should not be used as [methods](https://www.codecademy.com/resources/docs/javascript/methods).
 > - They cannot be used as [constructors](https://www.codecademy.com/resources/docs/javascript/constructors).
 > - They cannot use `yield`, within its body.